 Smith takes over head coaching duties from Spence who has guided the Juniors through much of their recent success.
 With a 16-year old son, Mike Spence, active in hockey the eldest will take a small step back in duties as an assistant.

 Peguis Juniors are hosting tryouts October 24-25 at the Peguis Multiplex.
 Players may contact General Manager Ryan McCorrister for more information.

 The 2020-21 Keystone Junior Hockey League regular season is scheduled to begin November 7.

 Keystone Junior Hockey League have set a start date for the new season – November 7, 2020.
-Team tryouts for the Peguis Juniors have been re-scheduled for October 31-November 1 at the Peguis Multiplex.
+Team tryouts for the Peguis Juniors have been re-scheduled for November 21-22 at the Peguis Multiplex.

 Since 2013 Peguis Junior have captured the KJHL title five times.
 Last season was suspended just as the playoffs were scheduled to begin.
 Peguis was ready to face OCN Storm in the semifinals series seeking a fifth-straight championship and another berth to the Keystone Cup.

 Players interested in playing for the Juniors may contact team general manager Ryan McCorrister for details.
 Email: email@example.com

 Another season of Keystone Junior Hockey League hockey – its 44th – is set to begin in October.
 All five teams return from last year when the season was cut short by the COVID-19 pandemic in mid-March.

 2020-21 will mark 27 years of Peguis Juniors hockey competing in the KJHL, the longest tenure of any current team.
 That span includes three seasons as the Two Nation River Hawks, a co-op with Fisher River after a fire destroyed the original Peguis Arena in February 2007.